Granjow/electronics/electronics.md

 Schottky barrier rectifier diode.
 V<sub>F</sub> = 0.32 V @ 0.1 A and 0.45 V @ 1 A.

+### Zener Diodes, Z Diodes

+are used for overvoltage protection.
+Unlike normal diodes, they are mainly operated in reverse direction where the breakdown voltage U<sub>BR</sub> is well-defined.
+Above this voltage, the diode conducts with a voltage drop of U<sub>BR</sub>.

+A voltage of 3.3 V can therefore be maintained by a 3.3 V Zener diode.

+### Varistors

+are *variable resistors* whose resistance depends on the voltage.
+Above a certain voltage (like 30 V or 250 V), resistance drops and the varistor conducts.

+Compared to Zener diodes, varistors are less precise.
+They are also used for high voltage to e.g. protect against lightning strikes where high voltages occur for a very short time.

 ## Relays

 Relays switch a contact by magnetic force, allowing a small voltage to control e.g. 220 V.